Tuesday , 3 December 2024

-As Warren Buffett is famous for saying “…be fearful when others are greedy and greedy when others are fearful” and now is such a time.
+As Warren Buffett is Ways-to-make-money-1famous for saying “…be fearful when others are greedy and greedy when others are fearful” and now is such a time.
 The crowd can be right for a long time, but they are rarely right at extremes and, while this time may be different, the probabilities suggest that at the very least it will be a more difficult environment for equities going forward.

 The above are edited excerpts from an article* by Charlie Bilello, Director of Research (pensionpartners.com) entitled Fearful When Others Are Greedy.

-The following article is presented by Lorimer Wilson, editor of www.munKNEE.com (Your Key to Making Money!), www.FinancialArticleSummariesToday.com (A site for sore eyes and inquisitive minds) and the FREE Market Intelligence Report newsletter (sample here; register here) and has been edited, abridged and/or reformatted (some sub-titles and bold/italics emphases) for the sake of clarity and brevity to ensure a fast and easy read.
+The following article is presented by Lorimer Wilson, editor of www.munKNEE.com (Your Key to Making Money!)www.FinancialArticleSummariesToday.com (A site for sore eyes and inquisitive minds) and the FREE Market Intelligence Report newsletter (sample here; register here) and has been edited, abridged and/or reformatted (some sub-titles and bold/italics emphases) for the sake of clarity and brevity to ensure a fast and easy read.
 This paragraph must be included in any article re-posting to avoid copyright infringement.

 Bilello goes on to say in further edited (as indicated) excerpts: